Monday, November 23, 2020

 “...Fog?”
 Sairek asked.

-The trio turned to look at each other, then shook their heads.
+The trio turned to look at each other questionably, gauged each other's looks, then shook their heads.

 Sairek looked up at the sky.
 He didn’t see anything abnormal, it looked pretty clear to him.
 He shook his head though and looked back down to Varhi.
-“Come on, we can talk about that later.
-For now, let’s get somewhere a bit more safe.”
+“Come on, we can discuss about that later.
+For now, let’s get somewhere a bit more safe to fix you up, okay?”

 Varhi weakly moved his hand and pointed with his thumb back northwards.
 “My camp is just a couple minutes that way, a bit off the path… it’s close enough from here that I heard you guys yelling, in any case…”